 Why Buy From Us?

-Here at UK Juicers we are all juicing enthusiasts who have tested most of the juicers that hit the market.
+Here at UK Juicers we are all juicing enthusiasts and we test most of the well known juicers that hit the UK market.
 We only select juicers that provide good value for money (hence we don't sell cheap Chinese knock offs) and good juice yields.
-If you come to us for advice we will try to determine your juicing priorities and direct you to the juicers most suitable to your needs.
-We are truly independent and not tied to any one manufacturer so we pride ourselves on helping our customers get the right machine rather than selling a particular model.
-Most importantly, our service and after sales support is second to none, we carry a full range of spares and we love having happy customers!
+If you come to us for advice we will try to determine your juicing priorities and direct you to the model most suitable to your needs.
+We are truly independent and not tied to any single manufacturer so we pride ourselves on helping our customers get the right machine for them rather than selling a particular model.
+Most importantly, our service and after sales support is second to none, we carry a full range of spares, and we love having happy customers!

 Our 'Best In Category' Juicers

 Best Value Centrifugal Juicer - The L'Equip XL Juicer

 Best Overall Masticating Juicer - The Ultra High Yield Omega VSJ843 Slow Juicer